 Archipelagos Hotel, A Small Luxury Hotels member, in Mykonos, Greece

 Cook like a Michelin-starred chef in your own kitchen.
 From the shores of the Aegean to the islands of Asia to the east coast of Canada, we bring the world to you via our travels.

-A secret recipe from a top chef is something any at-home cook with a penchant for mixing it up in their kitchen would love to get their dough-sticky hands on.
-Well, in our ever-expanding effort to bring the world to you via our travels, we’ve discovered that one much-lauded hotel group, Small Luxury Hotels of the World, has put together a cookbook, a collection of more than 200 recipes from more than 500 of its properties, in 80 countries.
+A recipe from a top chef is something any at-home cook with a penchant for mixing it up in their kitchen would love to get their dough-sticky hands on.
+Well, in our ever-expanding effort to bring the world to you via our travels, we’ve discovered that one much-lauded hotel group, Small Luxury Hotels of the World, has put together an annual cookbook series featuring recipes from their properties around the world.

 And these aren’t just any old recipes, mind you.
 More than 90 of the SLH properties have restaurants that carry Michelin stars and a variety of global recognition.
 Trust us, we’ve had the privilege of tasting Michelin-starred Nathan Outlaw’s fare at The Capital in London (we couldn’t resist stealing one the restaurant’s recipes for you, too!).
 From the shores of the Aegean to the islands of Asia to the east coast of Canada, we’ve picked our favourite seven recipes for you to try at home.

 1. Watermelon Salad with Feta & Mint Leaves

 Archipelagos Hotel, Mykonos, Greece

 6 slices prosciutto